Chapter 11

 They all laughed.

 They had talked about a new book she was reading.
-Ian had asked if she already had spoken to Luke again, for shortly after Luke's last visit Liane had showed him the Jedi-pendant Luke had given her and she had explained that she could use the pendant in a special way to make contact with Luke.
-Ian had warned her not wear the pendant during her daily work and together they had looked around her cell to find a secure hiding place in her cell.
-In one of the corners Ian found a shallow hollow behind a durasteel plate which framed and covered the outlet of the ventilation system.
-The plate could be pushed aside and opened a little ajar.
-The little box fitted effortlessly through the gap in the hollow behind.
-Ian told her that she only must take out the little box, or hide it behind the durasteel plate, after the lights in her cell had gone out.
+Ian also had asked if she already had spoken to Luke again, for shortly after Luke's last visit Liane had showed him the Jedi-pendant Luke had given her and she had explained how she could use the pendant in a special way to make contact with Luke.
+Ian had warned her not wear the pendant during her daily work and together they had looked around her cell to find a secure hiding place somewhere.
+In one of the corners Ian found a shallow hollow behind a durasteel frame that covered the outlet of the ventilation system.
+The frame could be pushed a little ajar.
+The little box effortlessly fitted in the hollow next to the durasteel frame.
+Ian told her that she only should take out the little box, or hide it behind the frame, if the lights in her cell were out.

 "Luke, can you hear me," She whispered.
-She wanted to tell him more about Ian and about the warning he had given her not to wear the pendant always.
+She wanted to tell him more about Ian and about the warning he had given her not to wear the pendant during the daily hours.
 Ian was good company, but Luke still was her real friend.
 He had to know he could trust Ian.

 "Luke!?
 Are you listening?"